 Strength: WU 5-10 minutes.
 Then do 2 sets of Strength Maintenance (SM) weight lifting.
 First set is light (12 reps with 15RM load).
 Second set is heavy (3-6 reps with 6RM load).
 CD 5-10 minutes spinning in easy gear/resistance at high rpm.
 This should be a very brief workout.
 For details turn to Chapter 13 in The Triathlete's Training Bible.
 Or go here: http://www.trainingbible.com/bkp-all/pdf/Triathlon_Strength_Program.pdf.

-WU: 100 swim easy, 50 drill (your choice), 100 swim moderate, 50 drill, 100 swim build speed, 50 drill.
+100 swim, 50 drill (your choice), 100 swim, 50 drill, 100 swim.

 BT: Cruise intervals.
 Warm- up about 10 minutes.
 Then on a moderately steep hill (about 4-6% grade) that takes about 3-5 minutes to run up do 3-5 intervals.
 Get in about 15 minutes of total uphill interval time.
 Build to heart rate zone 4 by the top on each.
 Perceived exertion by half way up should be about 7 on a 10 scale.
 Recovery is your descent time.
 Jog easily and walk coming back down after each.
 Do a short cool down.
 Good form!